imafella/discord_personal_bot/README.md

 Bot that will host uses that are more focused on me and less on the bank.

 ## To run:
+- Populate your own .env file based on the .env_template
-pipenv shell
+- pipenv shell
-pipenv sync
+- pipenv sync
-pipenv run python run_bot.py
+- pipenv run python run_bot.py

 ## Other Scripts
 ### Env_Template_Maker